 Some of these endeavors are major missions, whereas others are quick experiments or demonstrations.
 Most (maybe all?) of my projects shared here are software-related, at least for now.
 Here they are!

 In November 2012, I decided to join Chris Murphy to build a company together.
 We founded Zoomforth, and grew the company from nothing to a key component of many major companies' workflows.
-Along the way, my role has evolved from being a lone programmer hacking out an MVP to leading a small engineering team as we capitalize on improving what we recognize to be the most important parts of our product.
+Along the way, my role evolved from being a lone programmer hacking out an MVP to leading a small engineering team as we capitalized on improving what we recognized to be the most important parts of our product.

-I've been incredibly lucky to work with exceptionally skilled and motivated peers at Zoomforth.
+I was incredibly lucky to have worked with exceptionally skilled and motivated peers at Zoomforth.
 I am also thankful for the support of our investors -- including the support of 500 Startups, whose incubator program was an excellent learning experience.
 In April 2019, after six and a half years of work, I left Zoomforth to join PlanGrid and explore new challenges.
 I am proud that Zoomforth continues to grow in my absence.

 I built imgist as a side project early in my career mainly to improve my programming skills.
 It uses Python on the backend, and at the time I built it I was fairly new to Python.